azuline/rose/docs/PLAYLISTS_COLLAGES.md

 Command line:

-_Releases can be added by UUID, virtual directory name, or virtual filesystem path.
-Tracks can only be added by UUID.
-This is because the release virtual directory name is globally unique, while track virtual filenames are not globally unique._
+_Releases and tracks can be added by UUID or path.
+Rosé accepts both source directory paths and virtual filesystem paths._

 ```bash
 $ cd $fuse_mount_dir